Jcjays/Jcjays/README.md

 • 👯 I’m looking to collaborate on any open source project related to app development.
 <br>

-• 🤝 I’m looking for help with efficient way of coding using react native.
+• 🤝 I’m looking for help with efficient way of coding using kotlin programming language.
 <br>

 • 💬 Ask me about anything!